Ideal Optical Flux Lattices: Example Ideal Optical Flux Lattices

 where $\vb G_2 = \vb q_2-\vb q_1$ etc. as before.
 Due to the vanishing potential of the ground state texture, the difference between the adiabatic Hamiltonian \eqref{eq:ham_adiabatic} and the AC Hamiltonian \eqref{eq:ham_ac} is $U(\vb r)=\frac{1}{2M}[D(\vb r)+B_\mr{texture}(\vb r)]$.
 Remarkably, this is a constant, so this model possesses an exact flat band in the adiabatic limit.
 To see this choose a coordinate system so that $q_{ax}+\i q_{ay}=|\vb q|\e^{2\pi\i a/3}$, from which it follows that $(\partial_x+\i\partial_y)d^\alpha=-\i|\vb q|\sum_a\e^{-\i \alpha \vb q_a\cdot \vb r+4\pi\i a/3}=-\i|\vb q|s^\alpha$, and since $\braket{-|s}=\braket{d|+}, \braket{+|s}=-\braket{d|-}$ their normalizations agree $|d|^2=|s|^2$.
 We will also need the orthogonal projector $Q^\alpha_\beta=\delta^\alpha_\beta-\frac{d^\alpha\bar{d}_\beta}{|d|^2}$, which clearly satisfies $Q^\alpha_\beta d^\beta=\bar{d}_\alpha Q^\alpha_\beta=0$ and $s^\alpha=Q^\alpha_\beta s^\beta$.
 As such

-Hence in the adiabatic limit $V_1\to\infty$ there must be an exactly flat band with energy $\vb q^2/2M$.
-In Fig.~\ref{fig:phase-diag} we show the model's phase diagram.
+Hence in the adiabatic limit $V_1\to\infty$ there must be an exactly flat band with energy $\vb q^2/2M$. {We emphasize that this is an exact analytical result: the dark-state texture of this OFL satisfies $D(\vb r)+B_\mr{texture}(\vb r)=\mathrm{const}$, which is precisely the condition for the adiabatic Hamiltonian to reduce to AC form.} In Fig.~\ref{fig:phase-diag} we show the model's phase diagram.
 Even at $V_0=0,V_1=180\omega_c$ the bandwidth is $5\times 10^{-2}\omega_c$, which is far larger than that of the dual Haldane model.
 By contrast, adding a tiny scalar potential of magnitude $V_0\sim0.5\omega_c^{3/2}/\sqrt{V_{1}}$ we find a $1$-flat manifold whose bandwidth at $(V_1,V_0)=(181,0.038)\omega_c$ is $1\times 10^{-3}\omega_c$, while the trace violation achieves a minimum value of $2\times 10^{-6}$ at $(V_1,V_0)=(50,0.048)\omega_c$.
 The strength of the requisite scalar potential follows from the fact that it must cancel diabatic corrections, while the quoted coefficient is found by an empirical least squares fit to the $1$-flat manifold.
 This model reveals that reaching the flat bands is more subtle than simply canceling the potential deviation $U(\vb r)$ from the AC limit -- the diabatic corrections shift the location of the $1$-flat manifold, even as they do not destroy it.
 Notably though, a tunable scalar lattice is sufficient to reach the $1$-flat manifold, even though there cannot be any direct cancellation between it and the diabatic perturbation to the Hamiltonian.
 Furthermore, since the deviation from the AC limit is much smaller in magnitude than the other examples, the band is much closer to ideality.